solidjs/solid-site/public/tutorial/lessons/bindings_refs/lesson.md

-You can always get a reference to an element in Solid through assignment since JSX is creates DOM elements like this:
+You can always get a reference to an element in Solid through assignment since JSX creates DOM elements like this:

 ```jsx
 const myDiv = <div>My Element</div>